paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-081-international-criminal-court.md

 **(g) Restriction on assistance pursuant to mutual legal assistance treaties** The United States shall exercise its rights to limit the use of assistance provided under all treaties and executive agreements for mutual legal assistance in criminal matters, multilateral conventions with legal assistance provisions, and extradition treaties, to which the United States is a party, and in connection with the execution or issuance of any letter rogatory, to prevent the transfer to, or other use by, the International Criminal Court of any assistance provided by the United States under such treaties and letters rogatory.

-**(h) Prohibition on investigative activities of agents** No agent of the International Criminal Court may conduct, in the United States or any territory subject to the jurisdiction of the United States, any investigative activity relating to a preliminary inquiry, investigation, prosecution, or other proceeding at the International Criminal Court.
+**(h) Prohibition on investigative activities of agents**

+(1) **In general** — No agent of the International Criminal Court may conduct, in the United States or any territory subject to the jurisdiction of the United States, any investigative activity relating to a preliminary inquiry, investigation, prosecution, or other proceeding at the International Criminal Court.

+(2) **Exception** — The prohibition under paragraph (1) shall not apply with respect to investigative activities that—

+  (A) relate solely to investigations and prosecutions of foreign persons for crimes within the jurisdiction of the International Criminal Court related to the Situation in Ukraine; and

+  (B) are undertaken in concurrence with the Attorney General.

+### Statutory Notes

+#### Amendments
+2022—Subsec. (h).
+Pub.
+L. 117–328 designated existing provisions as par.
+(1), inserted heading, and added par.
+(2).

+#### Rule of Construction
+Pub.
+L. 117–328, div.
+K, title VII, § 7073(c), Dec.
+29, 2022, 136 Stat.
+5092, provided that: “Nothing in this section [amending this section and [section 7433 of this title](./chapter-081-international-criminal-court.md#section-7433)] may be construed to modify the existing roles or authorities of any Federal agency or official.”

 <a id="section-7424"></a>